vishnu2909200/FRESH_PICKER/README.md

 collaborative approach has led to remarkable speedups, enhancing the overall performance of our Recipe Generation model and streamlining the culinary creativity process.

+>Comparison between time took in Intel Developers Cloud using OneDNN and Google Colab

 ![intel](https://github.com/vishnu2909200/FRESH_PICKER/assets/100519914/648801b5-88f6-4199-965e-bdc33ed1a0e4)